UniversalDependencies/docs/_hy/feat/Case.md

 ### <a name="Gen">`Gen`</a>: genitive

-Prototypical meaning of genitive is that the noun phrase somehow belongs to its governor.
+In many languages prototypical meaning of genitive is that the noun phrase somehow belongs to its governor.

 We not recognizing the genitive except for possessive personal, some demonstrative pronouns and _իր&nbsp;_ “one’s own”, _ում&nbsp;_ “whose”.